-- The RedisNoSqlTarget does not support the spark engine, (only supports the storey engine). - The RedisNoSqlTarget accepts path parameter in the form <redis|rediss>:// [<username>]:[<password>]@<host>[:port] For example: rediss://:abcde@localhost:6379 creates a redis target, where: - The client/server protocol (rediss) is TLS protected (vs. "redis" if no TLS is established) - The server is password protected (password="abcde") - The server location is localhost port 6379. - A default path can be configured in redis.url config (mlrun client has priority over mlrun server), and can be overwritten by MLRUN\REDIS\\URL env var. - Two types of Redis servers are supported: StandAlone and Cluster (no need to specify the server type in the config). - A feature set supports one online target only.
+- The RedisNoSqlTarget accepts the path parameter in the form: <redis|rediss>://<host>[:port] For example: rediss://localhost:6379 creates a redis target, where: - The client/server protocol (rediss) is TLS protected (vs. "redis" if no TLS is established)

+- The server location is localhost port 6379. - If the path parameter is not set, it tries to fetch it from the MLRUN REDIS URL environment variable. - Two types of Redis servers are supported: StandAlone and Cluster (no need to specify the server type in the config). - A feature set supports one online target only.
 Therefore RedisNoSqlTarget and NoSqlTarget cannot be used as two targets of the same feature set.

+The K8s secrets are not available when executing locally (from the sdk).
+Therefore, if RedisNoSqlTarget with secret is used.
+You must add the secret as an env-var.